kbroman/Tools4RR/outline.md

  - Be self-sufficient
  - Automation with make
  - "You" 3 months in the future is effectively a different person
+ - It's a lot more work to do things properly, but it could save you a ton of aggravation down the road.

 ---